-Students interact with actual patients from the very first weeks of medical school at partnering hospitals such as Los Angeles County + USC Medical Center, Children’s Hospital Los Angeles, and Keck Hospital of USC, and others.
-This hands-on clinical experience throughout the curriculum gives students the advantage of a wide range of clinical experiences spanning public and private health systems.
+Students interact with actual patients from the very first weeks of medical school at partnering hospitals such as Los Angeles General Medical Center, Children’s Hospital Los Angeles, Keck Hospital of USC, and others.
+This hands-on clinical experience throughout the curriculum gives students unrivaled exposure to a remarkably wide range of clinical experiences spanning public and private healthcare systems.

 The simulation training programs at the Keck School of Medicine of USC offer comprehensive learning opportunities for medical students to practice a wide range of clinical, surgical, and procedural skills in a state-of-the-art and immersive training environment.